 What is an ARCP?

-Trainees will receive an ARCP at least on an annual basis.
-It is a process which enables the trainee and the deanery to record that the trainee is gaining all competencies required by their training programme at an appropriate rate and through appropriate experience.
+You will receive an ARCP at least on an annual basis.
+It is a process which enables you and the deanery to record that you are gaining all competencies required by your training programme at an appropriate rate and through appropriate experience.
 It is not in itself a means or tool of assessment.

 Please find FAQs below, if there is anything missing or you think this page could be improved, please contact us.

-The ARCP itself is a panel-led desktop review of evidence submitted (which the trainee does not attend).
+The ARCP itself is a panel-led desktop review of evidence submitted (which you would not attend).
 Based on the evidence, the panel will issue an outcome.
-The trainee will be notified of their outcome following the ARCP via TURAS.
+You will be notified of your outcome following the ARCP via TURAS.
 Some trainees (unsatisfactory outcomes/way points) will then be invited to a face-to-face meeting with the panel or a team of senior educators to discuss their outcome.
 This will usually take place within two weeks of the desktop review, although it could take place on the same day as the review.
 Some TPDs / FPDs may take the opportunity to meet with all trainees on an annual basis, these are educational review meetings and are not part of the ARCP process.
+You will be advised of the dates if a meeting is to be arranged.

 The Scotland Deanery ARCP Process can be downloaded here.

-Trainees will be notified of the date of their ARCP by their local deanery team.
-They will receive an initial email approximately 4-6 months ahead of the ARCP date, and then a further email approximately 8 weeks ahead of the ARCP date.
+You will be notified of the date of your ARCP by your local deanery team.
+You will receive an initial email approximately 4-6 months ahead of the ARCP date, and then a further email approximately 8 weeks ahead of the ARCP date.

 The notification email which you will receive approximately 8 weeks before your ARCP will provide full details of your generic and specialty-specific submission requirements/responsibilities.